hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 Until you get to the rarified atmosphere of high performance compute, EBS storage provides plenty of grunt and a whole bunch of flexibility to meet most of your EC2 needs.

+### Amazon EC2 instance store

+Many instances can access storage from disks that are physically attached to the host computer.
+This disk storage is referred to as instance store.
+Instance store provides temporary block-level storage for instances.
+The data on an instance store volume persists only during the life of the associated instance;
+if you stop or terminate an instance, any data on instance store volumes is lost.
+For more information, see Amazon EC2 Instance Store.

 ### Amazon EBS

 Amazon EBS provides durable, block-level storage volumes that you can attach to a running instance.